 The Best Knife for Boning Deer: Victorinox Fibrox Pro Curved Boning Knife

 The Victorinox Fibrox is a shorter six-inch knife that’s ideal for boning your deer, or use as a fillet knife especially if you’re on a budget.
-We especially like the handle that’s ergonomically shaped, but more importantly, is easy to hold even when it gets slippery from blood or juices.
+We especially like the handle that’s ergonomically shaped, but more importantly, this boning knife for deer is easy to hold even when it gets slippery from blood or juices.

-The Fibrox is great as a boning knife specifically because of the gradually curved blade shape that allows you to get close to the bone for clean cuts and the most meat possible.
+The Victorinox boning knifeis great as a boning knife specifically because of the gradually curved blade shape that allows you to get close to the bone for clean cuts and the most meat possible.
 Like most good knives, Victorinox also made it with high-carbon steel that’s corrosion resistant and stays sharp, though we would still suggest regular sharpening.

 What we liked: